What is a cancellation policy?

 How do I add a cancellation policy to my product?

 You must add cancellations to each product individually.
 To do that, go to the product you want to add a cancellation policy.
-From the product overview page, find Rates, and click on "open step" to go to rate settings.
-Click "edit."
+From the product overview page, navigate to Pricing > Rates and click on Edit to go to rate settings.
 This will open a window where you can add a cancellation policy.

 How does the cancellation policy work?